-Check the milestones your child has reached by his or her 3rd birthday and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.
+Check the milestones your child has reached by age 3, and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Children Do at This Age: